Table of Contents

 Can you transfer from one ISA to another?

-No, transferring an ISA account does not count as opening a new ISA account.
+No, the ISA transfer rules indicate that transferring an ISA account does not count as opening a new ISA account.
 Hence, the transfer will not affect your ISA allowance.

 What happens when you transfer an ISA?

 Your cash investments are transferred while the stocks and shares investments within an ISA are sold and reinvested.
-But, never withdraw funds to transfer an ISA, always follow the ISA transfer process.
+But, never withdraw funds to transfer an ISA.
+Enlist the help of a professional adviser who will follow the Bed and ISA transfer rules.